Last Updated: June 5, 2026

 Using the steps above, Copy the Gantt Chart view and the Entry table from the Global Simulation File to your Master Project.

-Figure 4.34 Using the Organizer to replace elements in Microsoft Project.
+Figure 4.36 Using the Organizer to replace elements in Microsoft Project.

-The answer is yes, but if you want this view to be available to all new projects, it would be best to copy the view and table to the Global.mpt file and then remove them from each of the ten projects.
+If you want this view to be available to all new projects, you should copy the view and table to the Global.MPT file.
+Any Global.MPT file element is available to any open project.

 The last thing we will do in this exercise is open a project with over 90 custom views, tables, reports, and fields and copy them to your Global.MPT file makes them all available for the projects you might open during this MS Project Master Class.
 After the class, you can delete them from your Global.MPT or continue using them.